 Coffee beans are ground to increase the surface area of the grinds.
-The larger the surface area (in other words the smaller the ground particles of bean), the easier and quicker it is for the flavour, the water soluble compounds in the grinds, to infuse the hot water.
-Buying pre-ground coffee grinds is easier than grinding beans yourself but has the penalty that once the packet is opened the air and the moisture in the air will act upon the small particles of bean and leach their freshness.
-You may have notices that a packet of pre-ground coffee will smell different when you first open it (nice) to when, a few days or weeks later, you smell it again (not so nice).
-Grinding beans, which are available in most supermarket these days, is a cool way to guarantee the freshness of the grinds.
+The larger the surface area (in other words the smaller the ground particles of bean), the easier and quicker it is for the flavor, the water-soluble compounds in the grinds, to infuse the hot water.
+Buying pre-ground coffee grinds are easier than grinding beans yourself but have the penalty that once the packet is opened the air and the moisture in the air will act upon the small particles of bean and leach their freshness.
+You may have noticed that a packet of pre-ground coffee will smell different when you first open it (nice) to when, a few days or weeks later, you smell it again (not so nice).
+Grinding beans, which are available in the most supermarket these days, is a cool way to guarantee the freshness of the grinds.

 How to Grind Coffee Beans

-With this there is also differing thoughts.
+With this, there are also differing thoughts.
 Electric grinders tend to use blades to grind coffee.
 This is more like cutting the beans into little bits which might be easy (if a little noisy) but the resulting grinds tend not to have a consistent size, with some particles being dusty and some largish lumps.
-This has an impact on the flavour according to the brew method.
-One answer to this is to use a manual coffee grinder which will give a more consistent particle size of the grinds from a burr grinder rather than a blade grinder and which can be adjusted for variation of of fineness to be consistent with the brew method.
-Different brew types require different ginds size, for example expresso needs a very fine grind.
+This has an impact on the flavor according to the brew method.
+One answer to this is to use a manual coffee grinder which will give a more consistent particle size of the grinds from a burr grinder rather than a blade grinder and which can be adjusted for variation of fineness to be consistent with the brew method.
+Different brew types require different kinds of size, for example, expresso needs a very fine grind.

-The Top 10 Best Manual Coffee Grinders in 2016 Reviews
+The Top 10 Best Manual Coffee Grinders Reviews 2018

 1. Khaw-Fee HG1B